BhumitArora/Differential-Privacy/README.md

 ## Usage

 This code was tested on macbook and was working fine.
 If you are a windows users do the required changes accordingly.
-If there is no problem in the installation of packages then you just need to run all the cells of logisticregress.ipynb file.
+If there is no problem in the installation of packages then you just need to run all the cells of logisticregress.ipynb file to generate the results.

 ## Dataset